Running Docker in my Homelab

 📦 Volumes

 Docker volumes allow us to map data from the host machine into the container, which allows data to persist across container restarts.
-We do this by creating a directory on the host machine and mapping it to the container in the docker-compose.yaml.
+We do this by creating a directory on the host machine and mapping it to the container in the compose.yml.
 Not only is the data persistent, but it is accessible to other containers and easily backed up.

 Most of the time docker volumes are used to store configuration files or other files that are necessary for the containers to run as expected.
 All of the services below will be using docker volumes.